NZD/USD Breakout Occurs | Action Forex

-The New Zealand Dollar surged by 69 pips or 1.13% against the US Dollar on Wednesday.
-The currency pair bounced off the weekly R1 at 0.6082 during Wednesday’s trading session.
+The New Zealand Dollar has declined by 39 pips or 0.64% against the US Dollar since Friday’s trading session.
+The currency pair breached the lower boundary of an ascending channel pattern on Monday morning.

-A breakout occurred through the lower boundary of a narrow ascending channel pattern at 0.6130 on Thursday morning.
+Given that a breakout had occurred, the NZD/USD exchange rate could continue to edge lower within this session.
+The target would be near a support cluster at the 0.6050 area.

-Given that a breakout had occurred, the NZD/USD exchange rate could edge lower within this session.
+A potential upside reversal could occur from the support cluster formed by the monthly and the weekly PPs and the 200– hour simple moving average during the following trading session.

 - advertisement -